 Addiction is in your mind.
 It’s when you can’t go without something.
 People can be addicted to anything.
 Diet coke, ice cream, nasal spray, Carmex… Anything you put into or on your body that changes the way you feel, can be addicting.
 Not always a chemical addiction, but an addiction nonetheless.

 Like many, I was started on opiates as a young teenager with ovarian cysts and migraines.
-My tolerance throughout the years has grown to something unbelievable sometimes, especially when nurses can’t understand why my pain can’t be touched.
+That was back when they’d throw vicodin at you for pain.
+Here, numb it with this.
+My tolerance throughout the years has grown to something astronomical, unbelievable even, especially when nurses can’t understand why my pain can’t be touched.
 I take medication daily for my chronic pain that is a partial agonist.
 I’ve been taking it (Subutex) for 10+ years.
 It doesn’t “kill” the pain, but numbs it enough to make it tolerable on a steady basis.
 No ups or downs, I don’t “feel” any pain relief when I take it.
 And it blocks all other opiates, though it does have an opiate base.
 HOWEVER, it is a medication that’s also given to heroin addicts to cease their addiction (though they take it for days to months–not 10 years), and every time I see a doctor or nurse that’s new to me, they always treat me in a manner that is judgemental, and can sometimes be called cruel.

-During the next procedure, I had stopped my medication one and a half weeks before the event (it was a discogram), and the sedation didn’t work at all.
-I asked the doctor if they were going to give me something for the pain, and he informed me that they’d done so about ten minutes ago.
-I felt the entire thing, every needle puncturing a disc in my neck, awake and talking to the doctor.
+During the next procedure, I had ceased my medication one and a half weeks before the event [a procedure called a Discogram, and has nothing to do with dancing] and the sedation didn’t work at all.
+As the doctor was working on my neck, I asked him if they were going to give me something for the pain, and he informed me that they’d done so about ten minutes ago.
+I felt the entire procedure, every needle puncturing a disc in my neck, awake and talking to the doctor.
 The process of this procedure was to put four needles in my neck at the same time, one in each disc.

 I had to remain awake because they would pump liquid into each disc to see if it stayed in the nucleus, or flowed out, meaning the disc was broken.
 My job was to tell them when I couldn’t stand the pain anymore.
 They went in through the front of my neck and had to repeat the fourth needle several times as it kept getting caught on my collarbone.
 They were finally in and we discovered that three of the four discs were broken.

 The doctor kept telling me to hold on, and that he would have the nurses “take care of me” when we were done.
-I waited for pain relief in the recovery room behind a fabric curtain with my husband, when we heard two nurses meet outside my room, and one said to the other, “She’s a Subutex patient–don’t give her ANYTHING.”
+I sat, nearly rocking in pain, and waited for pain relief in the recovery room behind a fabric curtain with my husband.
+Since the sedation didn’t work, there’s nothing they could do for me, but I didn’t know that.
+All I knew was that the doctor said they’d take away all the pain they’d just put me through.
+My husband and I heard two nurses meet outside my room, and one said to the other, “She’s a Subutex patient–don’t give her ANYTHING.”

 I was livid.
 Even if I WAS an addict, they have high tolerances for pain medication, and they do feel pain.
+In fact, the longer you are on opiates, the more new pain nerves grow, causing even more legitimate pain.
 More importantly, they have just as much right to pain relief as anyone else.
 And it will take MORE medication for them, not less.
 Nurses cannot make a judgment call like that when they don’t know the story.
 But now it’s that way with all opiates.

 But I ask you, what are the people like me supposed to do?
 Just get over it?
 That’s not in the cards for me.
-I am scheduled to have my fourth spinal fusion with a decompression laminectomy on April 23rd (Correction–May 29th).
-In order to get pain relief from the medication at the hospital, I must stop my current medication and go through withdrawal, as well as deal with ALL my pain, for 21 days, until it’s completely out of my system.
+My fourth spinal fusion with a decompression laminectomy is scheduled for May 29th, 2020.
+In order to get pain relief from the medication to work while I’m at the hospital, I must stop my current medication and go through withdrawal, as well as deal with ALL my pain, for 21 days, until it’s completely out of my system.
 Why 21 days?
 That is how long it takes for me.
 I know, I know, it should take 3 days.
 My doctor is on your side.
 Though he’s been my doctor the whole time, he refuses to believe that it takes my body that long.

 Again, I have tried to stop the medication a few days before, I’ve tried to stop it one- and two-and-a-half weeks before procedures, and both the last time [and this time] it took twenty-one days to feel any pain relief from another opiate.
 The first time, after three days off the Subutex, I was given four shots of fentanyl in the ER, but felt no relief.
-They couldn’t believe I felt no pain relief, but I sat there as calm as any other day and asked, “Do I look like a person who’s just had four shots of fentanyl?”
+They couldn’t believe I felt no pain relief, but I sat there, quivering in pain and deadpan asked, “Do I look like a person who’s just had four shots of fentanyl?”
 They said no, but were confused.

 So where is my chronic pain?
 Mostly in my back, some in my neck.
 Through the years, the pain has changed.
 I’ve had my ovaries removed and the migraines have been fine.
 But I inherited some issues from my sweet dad that keep me in a constant state of chronic pain.
 I have the spine of a 70 to 80-year-old, in a 46-year-old body.